Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A CSW must have valid first aid and CPR certification.
 To learn how to get certified or recertified, visit First Aid Agencies.

 A CSW may have to operate a government vehicle to transport inmates throughout Alberta.
-For this reason, you’re required to provide a current driver’s abstract that includes the last 5 years of your driving history.
+For this reason, you’re required to provide a current commercial driver’s abstract that includes the last 5 years of your driving history.

 Obtain your driver’s abstract from a registry agent.